whiprandolph/bestseller/Part 3 - The Deepest Revolution/12 - Sacred Responsibilities.md

 Rain-In-The-Face knew what it was like to live in a healthy culture that welcomed all his gifts, including his willingness to stand for what's right no matter what.
 Thus he knew that his spirit died when he submitted.
 But when people are born into an unhealthy culture, they are trained for submissive obedience from an early age, and many don't even recognize the deep impact this has on them -- on their spiritual strength, their authenticity, bravery, dignity, integrity, joy, and many other qualities.

-These transition stories and many others showed me that widespread selfishness, low integrity, drunkenness, depression, superficiality, and other troubles are not inevitable.
+These stories and many others showed me that widespread selfishness, low integrity, drunkenness, depression, superficiality, and other troubles are not inevitable.
 They are simply predictable consequences among people who have embraced submissive obedience, and who try to maximize their safety and comfort in an unhealthy culture.

 _Merely living under rulers does not lead anybody to develop these terrible qualities_.
 The trouble comes when a person internally submits, embracing shame, low self-worth, self-doubt, selfishness, distraction, isolation, or other attitudes that allow them to avoid the dissatisfaction of giving less than their deepest love.

-Thus, if you want to help form a healthy culture or healthy subculture, _lovingly hold yourself and others to a high standard of excellent behavior_.
+Thus, if you want to help form a healthy culture or healthy subculture, _commit to personal growth and lovingly hold yourself and others to a high standard of excellent behavior_.
 Avoid shame, condescension, and hurtful assumptions, and also learn not to accept less than full integrity, authenticity, wisdom, and other beautiful qualities.

 I also urge you to either join or start a group of people committed to each other's personal growth.
 Releasing shame and self-doubt is very hard alone, or even impossible.
 In contrast, personal growth can be fun with other trusted people that are all committed to bringing out the best in each other and living a joyful, meaningful, and intentional life.